Chicago Military Divorce Attorneys

 A: As for allocation of parenting responsibilities, it is extremely important that you work out a clear parenting time schedule, as well as contingency plans in the event of an emergency.
 Who will have the child while one spouse is on military duty, and how will parenting time be divided when that spouse returns?
 These questions need to be asked and answered.
 The court recognizes that military deployment can have an adverse effect on children, but they also understand that it should not preclude a military parent from being awarded allocation.

 Like everything else associated with a military divorce, allocation issues can be quite complicated.
-That’s why it’s important to get advice from an experienced Illinois military divorce lawyer.
+That’s why it’s important to get advice from an experienced Chicago military divorce lawyer.

 At Nottage and Ward, LLP, when it comes to spousal separation, we pride ourselves on delivering in-depth legal counsel, compassionate representation, and fearless litigation.
 If you have any questions concerning our process or options concerning your own divorce, please contact us at (312) 332-2915.